ariful4966/learn-typescript/README.md

 - [x] Lesson 6 : How to use Functions
 - [x] Lesson 7 : Type Aliases
 - [x] Lesson 8 : Function Signatures
+- [x] Lesson 9 : Working with classess